-Have you seen all the recipes for shower melts circulating around on the web?
-The concept is brilliant.
-You mix a couple ingredients together to form a hard tablet that you can add essential oils to.
-Then, you place one in the bottom of the shower, and as the water melts it, the oils are released into the steam, so you breathe them in while you’re showering.
-It basically turns your shower into a giant diffuser.
+Just mix a few ingredients together to form hard tablets that you can scent with your choice of essential oils.
+Then, place one in the bottom of the shower, and as the water melts it, the oils will be released into the steam.
+It basically turns your shower into a giant diffuser!
 And that’s a great thing, if you’re looking for relief from congestion caused by sinus problems, allergies, a cold or the flu.
-Just scent your shower melts with essential oils that help to relieve congestion – peppermint and eucalyptus, for example — and by the end of your shower, you should start to feel some relief from all of that sinus pressure.
+Just scent your shower steamers with essential oils that help to relieve congestion – peppermint and eucalyptus, for example — and by the end of your shower, you should start to feel some relief from all of that sinus pressure.

 What You’ll Need:

-Measure the baking soda and washing soda into a bowl, and mix until well combined.
+Measure the baking soda and citric acid into a bowl, and mix until well combined.

-Allow the melts to dry (like I said, it won’t take long).
+Allow the steamers to dry.
 Then, remove them from the muffin pan (they’ll pop right out if you used a silicone pan).
 Store them in an air-tight container until you’re ready to use them.

 Whenever you use essential oils, it’s important to stick to safe dilution rates.
 Most essential oil books recommend a 1% dilution rate for kids and a 2% dilution rate for adults.
-For this recipe, that means you could use up to 12 drops of oil per shower melt for kids and 24 for adults.
+For this recipe, that means you could use up to 12 drops of oil per shower steamer for kids and 24 for adults.
 If you use a teaspoon of oil to make eight shower steamers, that’s the equivalent of 12 drops per shower steamer.
 If you use two teaspoons of oil to make eight shower steamers, that’s the equivalent of 24 drops per steamer.

 Some essential oils aren’t safe for kids.
 Invest in a good essential oil book so you can educate yourself.